textext/textext/docs/source/usage/gui.rst

 You enter your LaTeX code into the edit box |usage-label-5|.
 In the case the the GTK GUI bindings are available it will show you line and column numbers.
-If you additionally installed GTKSourceView it will also highlight the syntax with colors.
+If GTKSourceView 4 is available on your system it will also highlight the syntax with colors.
 You can add any valid and also multi-line LaTeX code.
 There are additional settings which can be adjusted to your needs: